I need your help!

 Hundreds of studies have examined clinical versus actuarial prediction methods across many disciplines.
 Findings consistently show that actuarial methods are as accurate or more accurate than clinical prediction methods.
 “There is no controversy in social science that shows such a large body of qualitatively diverse studies coming out so uniformly…as this one” (Meehl, 1986, pp. 373–374).

 Actuarial methods are particularly valuable for criterion-referenced assessment tasks, in which the aim is to predict specific events or outcomes (Garb & Wood, 2019).
 For instance, actuarial methods have shown promise in predicting violence, criminal recidivism, psychosis onset, course of mental disorders, treatment selection, treatment failure, suicide attempts, and suicide (Garb & Wood, 2019).
+Actuarial methods are especially important to use in low-validity environments (like clinical psychology) in which there is considerable uncertainty and unpredictability (Kahneman, 2011).
 Psychometric methods of scale construction such as factor analysis may be preferred to statistical prediction rules for norm-referenced assessment tasks such as describing personality and psychopathology (Garb & Wood, 2019).

 Moreover, actuarial methods are explicit; they can be transparent and lead to informed scientific criticism to improve them.
 By contrast, clinical judgment methods are not typically transparent; clinical judgment relies on mental processes that are often difficult to specify.